Updated on 2024-07-31 GMT+08:00

 VPC and subnet

-Configure the VPC and subnet for Kafka instances as required.
+You need to configure a VPC and subnet for the Kafka instance as required.
 You can use the current account's existing VPC and subnet or shared ones, or create new ones.

 VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM).
 Through VPC sharing, you can easily configure, operate, and manage multiple accounts' resources at low costs.
 For more information about VPC and subnet sharing, see VPC Sharing.